The Social Strategy will outline our shared vision for a more connected, resilient Maitland.

 • Implement: Leverage our community’s strengths and partnerships to develop an integrated framework for planning, implementing and reporting on placed-based, socially focused initiatives.

-Your feedback is essential to ensuring Maitland's first Social Strategy reflects our community priorities.
-Here's how you can get involved:
+The consultation period has now closed.
+Your feedback will be essential to ensuring Maitland's first Social Strategy reflects our community priorities.
+These are some of the ways you got involved:

 What does social wellbeing mean to you and how can we enhance it for our residents?